sfidanza/worldcup/README.md

 ## Production setup

 For real production use, containers should be deployed on Docker Swarm.
-Images will be sourced from container hub or will have to be built locally before (through `docker-compose build` for example):
+Images will be sourced from container hub or will have to be built locally before (through `docker-compose build` for example).
+To enable routing from the Traefik gateway, the corresponding `compose` file should be used as well:

-    docker-compose -f docker-compose.yml config | docker stack deploy -c - worldcup2014
+    docker-compose -f docker-compose.yml -f docker-compose.traefik.yml config | docker stack deploy -c - worldcup2014
     docker stack rm worldcup2014

-Note: the `docker-compose config` command is acting as a preprocessor to resolve the environment variables inside the compose file from `.env`, which is not supported by `docker stack deploy`.
+Note: the `docker-compose config` command is acting as a preprocessor to resolve the environment variables inside the compose files from `.env`, which is not supported by `docker stack deploy`.

 Alternatively, containers can be started with `docker-compose`: